“The Innernet” with artist Abbey Ryan

-Days 5 and 6 is the heart of the course: #DigitalDetox.
+Days 3 and 4 are set aside for your #DigitalDetox.
+You get to define what #digitaldetox means to you.
 This is your “break” from the Internet.
 Unplugging entirely can seem impossible.
 How you unplug is up to you.
 You could start by turning off mail and social media notifications on your phone/computer.
 You could choose to put your phone in airplane mode for a few hours each day.
 You might want the computer App Freedom or the Smartphone App Offtime.
 If you need to receive text messages and phone calls depending on your situation or profession, you’ll do that.
 Going offline isn’t always simple, so you do what you can.
 During your time offline, there is no goal to be reached.
 You are free to just be and do those things you wish you had more time for……

 …The course packet you will have already printed out has no required assignments.
 But it is there for you as a prompt if you desire a more directed time offline.